-The Leawood Fire Department became an Internationally Accredited Agency on August 26th, 2015.
-This milestone came about after three years of hard work.
-The LFD joins a very select group of accredited departments as there are only now approximately 258 in the world with an even smaller number of approximately 73 holding both international accreditation and an ISO Rating of 1 (numbers current as of February 2019).
+The Leawood Fire Department became an Internationally Accredited Agency on August 26th, 2015 and then was re-accredited on December 15, 2020.
+The LFD is part of a very select group of accredited departments as there are only now approximately 281 in the world with an even smaller number of approximately 102 holding both international accreditation and an ISO Rating of 1 (numbers current as of December 2020).

 The LFD is required to submit an Annual Compliance Report and complete the entire accreditation process every five years.

 According to CPSE, Accreditation is “an all-hazard, quality improvement model based on risk analysis and self-assessment that promotes the establishment of community-adopted performance targets for fire and emergency service agencies.
 (CPSE, 2020)